How to protect your horse from flies

 The Summer months can be tough on your horse.
 Flies and midges can make his life an absolute misery.
 Before you leap for the fly repellent, take a look at some other ways to protect your horse from flies when he's out in his field...

 If your problem is that his body is getting bitten to death, a fly rug, also known as a fly sheet, is the best option.
 Many owner's first port of call is fly spray but a much more successful and cost effective solution these days is a rug.
 There are quite a few horse fly rugs on the market that offer different degrees of protection for the horse.
-Here are a few points to look out for when selecting your rug.
+Here are a few points to look out for when selecting the best fly rug for your horse.

 The fine mesh material that the rug is made of, will prevent flies from biting your horse.
 The finer the mesh the better as this will help prevent midge bites.
-Fly rugs come, like most rugs, with or without neck cover.
+Horse fly rugs come, like most rugs, with or without neck cover.
 Do bear in mind that the neck on a fly rug is not like a neck cover on most other rugs as the fabric it’s made of is so fine that it doesn’t stay in place that well.
-This is actually ok if the horse is grazing but if it’s standing with its head up, the neck part will probably fall down and gather round the base of the neck.
+This is actually ok if the horse is grazing but if it’s standing with its head up, the neck part will probably fall down and gather round the base of the neck, some rugs have a velcro strap that you can attach to your horses headcollar to stop the neck from slipping down.

-If you're looking for really good, all round protection, the Shires Tempest Plus Sweet-Itch Combo is one of the best on the market as it has a large belly flap and deep tail flap too.
+If you're looking for really good, all round protection, the Shires Tempest Plus Sweet-Itch Combo Fly Rug is one of the best fly rugs for your horse as it has a large belly flap and deep tail flap to provide the ultimate fly protection.

 Zebra print is a proven and effective insect deterrent.
 It's a striking and fun design that'll make your horse easily visible in the field!
-The HKM Zebra Fly Rug complete with neck cover, is a great price.
+The black-white zebra-pattern provides additional, natural protection against horse flies: studies have discovered that this pattern confuses some insects and prevents them from landing.
+The Busse Paddock Comfort Zebra Fly Rug gives superb protection from poll to tail, protecting your horse from summer irritants such as flies, midges, sunlight and dust.

 SHOWERPROOF FLY RUG

 Often when the weather gets warmer, it get wetter initially too, ie in May and June.
-So for the unpredictable weather, showerproof fly rugs are now available.
-This is a great option to keep the horse dry when there’s the possibility of a shower.
-The top section of the ProTack Waterproof Fly Rug Combo is both waterproof and breathable - the perfect combination.
+So for the unpredictable weather, waterproof fly rugs are now available.
+The Amigo Three-In-One Evolution Untreated Waterproof Fly Rug is the ultimate rug for the spring and summer.
+It features a waterproof and breathable 900 denier top section making it durable and keeping your horse comfortable and dry.
+This Amigo fly rug is perfect for the changeable weather.

 FITTING THE RUG